An NIH Special Interest Group.

 <[3]mailto:LISTSERV@LIST.NIH.GOV>[4]LISTSERV@LIST.NIH.GOV.
 Replace

-'your name' by your first and last names; or (2) go
+'your name' by your first and last names; or (2) go to

-to [5]http://list.nih.gov/, browse the lists to find Lambda_Lunch-L,
+[5]http://list.nih.gov/, browse the lists to find Lambda_Lunch-L, and

-contact [6]Gottesms@mail.nih.gov.
+[6]Gottesms@mail.nih.gov.
 Susan Gottesman.
-This schedule is
+This schedule is also

-also available at [7]https://alum.mit.edu/www/toms/lambda.html.
+available at [7]https://alum.mit.edu/www/toms/lambda.html.

 * * * * * * * * * *